alex1ai/ugr-master-cc/README.md

 cd $GOPATH/src/github.com/alex1ai/ugr-master-cc
 go build & ./ugr-master-cc
 ```
 which will start the service locally on 0.0.0.0:3000 by default.
-Set environment variables $IP and/or $PORT to change.
+Set environment variables $API_IP and/or $API:PORT to change.

-## Description

-This project is a RESTful WebService, which will be used for _infogration_, an Android app, which I developed in a previous class in Germany.
-It answers the most important questions asked by refugees coming to Germany.
-Questions range from job-hunting, housing to everyday-life.
-The content is created by mentors of Diakonie Würzburg, an institution which works with young refugees on a daily basis.
-At the moment all the questions and answers are hard-coded in the application, which is undesirable as changes should be made by other persons, too.

 ## Architecture